TL;DR β the best trade show lead capture apps by what your team actually needs

 You're 1β10 people.
 You go to 4β12 trade shows a year.
 You don't have a dedicated event marketing team and you're not running a 30-by-30 booth with a magician.
 You need a tool that works the second you sign up, costs nothing to try, and gives your reps something they actually want to use.

-Don't pick: Captello, Momencio, Leadature, Zuant.
-You'll spend half a sales cycle on procurement, sign a 12-month minimum, and use 5% of the platform.
+Don't pick: Captello, Momencio, Leadature, Zuant, Cvent LeadCapture, Whova, Fielddrive.
+You'll spend half a sales cycle on procurement, sign a 12-month minimum (or commit to per-event licensing), and use 5% of the platform.

 Persona 2: Mid-market exhibitor with a CRM